designurhappy/Read-Me-Generator/README.md

   ## Usage
-     What to know about using the repo: dka
+     What to know about using the repo: They are welcome to use the code to assist in their projects

   ## License